ruricolist/serapeum/REFERENCE.md

 it does a lot to keep heavily object-oriented code readable and organized, without any loss of power.

+Note that `defmethods` may also be useful when converting state machines written using `labels` into an object-oriented style.

 This construct is very loosely inspired by impl blocks in Rust.

 [View source](clos.lisp#L36)